luciafang/17422-Building-User-Focused-Sensing-Systems/README.md

 # EmoSense: Emotion Analysis Tool
-EmoSense is an innovative tool designed to analyze emotions by leveraging the power of cutting-edge machine learning technologies.
+Here is the 2 mins demo for the application: https://www.youtube.com/watch?v=qg4M_2HnCCA EmoSense is an innovative tool designed to analyze emotions by leveraging the power of cutting-edge machine learning technologies.
 It combines the visual emotion recognition capabilities of deepfaceML, the audio transcription accuracy of a speech-to-text ML algorithm, and the advanced understanding and processing abilities of OpenAI's GPT-3 through a command-line wrapper.
 This unique blend allows EmoSense to provide comprehensive emotion analysis from video recordings, making it an ideal tool for a wide range of applications including mental health assessment, user experience research, and interactive applications.

 ### Features
 Visual Emotion Recognition: Utilizes deepfaceML to detect and analyze facial expressions in videos for emotion recognition.